-- d) It is the objective of the Town to ensure that land use planning within the Town contributes to the protection, maintenance, and enhancement of water and related resources and aquatic ecosystems on an integrated watershed management basis. - e) All land use decisions within the Town shall promote water conservation and support the efficient use of water resources on a watershed basis through the development review process and Thinking Green Development Standards. - f) The East Holland River, West Holland River, Maskinonge River, and Black River Subwatershed Plans (2010) were undertaken by the Lake Simcoe Region Conservation Authority in cooperation with York Region and the Town.
-Land use decisions in the Town shall conform to the purpose and recommendations of these Subwatershed Plans.
+- d) It is the objective of the Town to ensure that land use planning within the Town contributes to the protection, maintenance and enhancement of water and related resources and aquatic ecosystems on an integrated watershed management basis. - e) All land use decisions within the Town shall promote water conservation and

+- support the efficient use of water resources on a watershed basis through the development review process and Thinking Green Development Standards. - f) The East Holland River, West Holland River, Maskinonge River and BlackRiver Sub watershed Plans (2010) were undertaken by the Lake Simcoe Region Conservation Authority in cooperation with the Region of York and Town.
+Land use decisions in the Town shall conform to the purpose and recommendations of these Sub watershed Plans.